- Alcohol in Teens Problem

-- Alcoholism is a substance-use disorder in which the sufferer has problems managing how much and how frequently they dring alcohol and its negative effects on their lives as a result.
+- Alcoholism, now diagnostically known as alcohol use disorder, is a substance-use disorder in which the sufferer has problems managing how much and how frequently they drink alcohol and its negative effects on their lives as a result.

-- The symptoms of alcoholism include tolerance to alcohol, withdrawal episodes, using more alcohol for longer periods of time, and problems managing life issues due to alcohol.
+- The symptoms of alcoholism include tolerance to alcohol, withdrawal episodes, craving alcohol, using more alcohol or for longer periods than intended, and problems managing life issues due to alcohol.

-- Alcoholism is caused by a number of individual, family, genetic, and social factors rather than by any one cause.
+- Alcoholism is the result of a number of individual, family, genetic, and social factors rather than due to any one cause.

-- Although a number of genes play a role in the development of alcoholism, this is a disease in which other factors more strongly influence its occurrence.
+- Although a number of genes play a role in the development of alcoholism, other factors more strongly influence its occurrence in this disease.

-- Alcoholism is diagnosed by evaluating whether the individual shows a number of symptoms of problem drinking on a regular basis.
+- Medical professionals diagnose alcoholism by evaluating whether the individual shows a number of symptoms of problem drinking on a regular basis.

-- Alcoholism treatment is usually treated based on the stage of the addiction, ranging from management of risk factors and education to intensive residential treatment followed by long-term outpatient care and support.
+- Alcoholism treatment depends on the stage of the addiction, ranging from management of risk factors and education to intensive residential treatment followed by long-term outpatient care and support.

 How much alcohol do teens use?

-Alcohol is the most frequently used drug by teenagers in the United States.
+According to data from the National Survey on Drug Use and Health in the United States, alcohol is the most frequently used drug by teenagers.
 Significant statistics regarding alcohol use in teens include that about half of junior high and senior high school students drink alcohol on a monthly basis, and 14% of teens have been intoxicated at least once in the past year.
-Nearly 8% of teens who drink say they drink at least five or more alcoholic drinks in a row (binge drink).
+Nearly 8% of teens who drink say they drink at least five or more alcoholic drinks in a row (binge drinking).

 - Alcohol decreases teens' ability to pay attention.